-Sumatra island lays on the west part of the archipelago, it's the biggest island belonging exculively to Indonesia.
-It's surrounded by a lot of minors islands in the Indian Ocean and Java Sea.
-It's well known for being the home of rare endemic species, protected but still endangered by the deforestation.
-The people are mostly muslims but some areas are inhabited by christian people, especially around the Lake Toba.
-In the small islands around, some people still live and follow animist beliefs like on Sibeirut island.
+Sumatra is the biggest island which belongs exculively to Indonesia.
+It is surrounded by a scattering of smaller islands, the Indian Ocean and the Java Sea.
+Sumatra is well known as the home of many rare endemic species which are protected but still endangered by the deforestation.
+Local people are mostly Muslims but some areas are Christian like around the Lake Toba for example.
+On the small surrounding islands, people still follow animist beliefs like on Sibeirut island.

-Sumatra is not that crowded with tourists, and even travelling in the most famous areas can allow people to get the feeling of living a true wild experience.
-The Gunung Leuser National park is a protected area where Orangutan can live peacefully in the jungle, where the trekkers can meet them accompanied by a ranger of the park.
-Activities such as Elephant riding or climbing the Sibayak or Sinabung volcanoes in Berastagi area allow the travellers to experience a very diverse trip.
-The Samosir island, located in the middle of Lake Toba, is full of ancient remnants of old Batak kingdoms.
-The architecture of local houses is very likeable and reminds of the houses that we can find in Toraja country in Sulawesi.
+It is very rare to find crowds of tourists on Sumatra, even when travelling in the most famous areas, a true wild experience remains.
+The Gunung Leuser National Park is a protected area where Orangutans can live peacefully in the jungle and where trekkers, accompanied by a local ranger, can meet them.
+There are a diverse range of activities available here from Elephant riding to climbing the Sibayak or Sinabung volcanoes.
+Samosir island, in the middle of Lake Toba, is full of ancient remnants of old Batak kingdoms.
+The architecture of local houses is very likeable and similar to the houses found in Toraja, Sulawesi.